 - Stab a straight pin right through the matched seam lines and pull it taught.

-- Use extra pins to align remaining edges as necessary.
+- Use extra pins to align the remaining edges as necessary.

 - Try to remove the pins as the needle approaches to avoid breaking a needle.